swiss/styleguide/README.md

 This is the not the recommended OS.
 If you have a choice, use OSX.

-Warning: This was tested on the [Windows PowerShell](﻿http://en.wikipedia.org/wiki/Windows_PowerShell) but should work on any shell that support UTF8.
+Warning: This was tested on the [Windows PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell) but should work on any shell that support UTF8.

+#### Install Ruby
 Downlad and Install [Ruby](http://rubyinstaller.org)

 Install DevKit.
 Follow [those instructions](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).